jolicode/castor/doc/02-exec.md

 ### Environment variables

 By default, Castor will use the same environment variables as the current process.
-You can add or override environment variables by setting the `environment` argument.
+You can add or override environment variables by setting the `environment` argument:

 ```php
 #[AsTask]